The stable trees revisited

-\begin{remark} $F_*(k)$ may clearly be interpreted as a size-biased pick from among the component sizes of the forest $\Tcal \setminus \Tcal(k)$.
-To the best of our knowledge, its distribution had not previously been explicitly identified in the literature for a general $k$, although it is easy to deduce it from pre-existing results, as we now show.
+\begin{remark} We expect that, in fact, $F_*(k)$ has no mass at zero and has precisely a $\text{Beta}(1-\frac 1\alpha, k)$ distribution, and should be interpreted as a size-biased pick from among the component sizes of the forest $\Tcal \setminus \Tcal(k)$.
+Indeed such a size-biased pick has distribution $\text{Beta}(1-\frac 1\alpha, k)$.
+To the best of our knowledge, this has not previously been explicitly identified in the literature for a general $k$, although it is easy to deduce it from pre-existing results, as we now show.
 In the case $k = 1$, the ranked sequence of component sizes of $\mathcal T \setminus \mathcal T(1)$ forms the \emph{fine spinal mass partition} defined in \cite{spinalpartition}.
 By Corollary 10 of the same paper, the sequence of sizes follows a Poisson--Dirichlet distribution with parameters $(\frac1\alpha, 1 - \frac1\alpha)$.
 (See Chapter 3 of Pitman~\cite{PitmanCSP} for more information about the Poisson--Dirichlet distributions.)

 Now let $P^k = (P_1^k, P_2^k, \dots)$ be the ranked sequence of component sizes of $\mathcal T \setminus \mathcal T(k)$.
 Conditionally given $P^{k-1}$, we can sample $P^k$ as follows: we take a size-biased pick from the components of $\mathcal T \setminus \mathcal T(k-1)$, then reveal the fine spinal mass partition of this component.
 This has the effect of replacing some $P_I^{k-1}$ with the collection $\{ P_I^{k-1}\tilde P_i : i \in \mathbb N \}$, where $I$ is a size-biased index, $\tilde P$ is a copy of $P^1$ independent of everything else, and finally we reorder the sequence to preserve the decreasing order.
 By Theorem 3.1 in \cite{repeatedspinalpartitionlaw}, we see that if $P^{k-1} \sim \mathrm{PD}(\frac1\alpha, \theta)$ for some $\theta > 0$, then $P^k \sim \mathrm{PD}(\frac1\alpha, \theta + 1)$.
 It follows by induction that $P^k \sim \mathrm{PD}(\frac1\alpha, k - \frac1\alpha)$ for every $k \ge 1$.
 Now $F_*(k)$ is just a size-biased pick from $P^k$, and thus it has law $\text{Beta}(1-\frac1\alpha, k)$. \end{remark}